-- For Investment Grade bonds, MSCI applies a flat-spread price filling method.
+For Investment Grade bonds, MSCI applies a flat-spread price filling method.
 This method assumes that Investment Grade bond prices are predominantly driven by changes in the interest rate term structure.
-In this case, a new price is derived daily by applying the spread as of the date of last available vendor price on top of the relevant daily risk-free curve. - For High-Yield bonds, MSCI applies a flat price filling method.
+In this case, a new price is derived daily by applying the spread as of the date of last available vendor price on top of the relevant daily risk-free curve.

+For High-Yield bonds, MSCI applies a flat price filling method.
 This method assumes that High-Yield bond prices are predominantly driven by credit specific characteristics and are not very sensitive to the interest rate term structure.
 In this case, the latest available vendor price is carried forward.

-8.2.2 Handling of Outlier Prices
+9.2.2 Handling of Outlier Prices

-In the case of severe outlying prices MSCI rejects the received price, generates an escalation to the vendor, and applies price filling as described in section 8.2.1.
-Severe outlying prices are defined as any price received which is negative (<0) or greater than 300 (>300) in percent par quoting for USD bonds in scope.
+In the case of severe outlying prices MSCI rejects the received price, generates an escalation to the vendor, and applies price filling as described in section 9.2.1.
+Severe outlying prices are defined as any price received which is negative (<0) or greater than a specified threshold that is determined on a market-by-market basis.